-It’s different in extreme cases like offline slots which sometimes have a ridiculous 55% RTP.
+In extreme cases, such as offline slots that sometimes have a ridiculous 55 percent RTP, it’s different.
 There you will very quickly notice a difference to a 97% slot without having to bet 10 000 times.
 Often you notice it already after 20 spins because you have very often loss series with such a bad paying slot.

-The UK Gambling Commission is probably the leader in this field and takes it very seriously.
+In this field, the UK Gambling Commission is probably the leader and takes it very seriously.
 Therefore it’s hard to keep yourself as a frivolous casino.
 The Gambling Commission has been calling for live RTPs since 2016.
-The RTPs calculated by the manufacturers may differ from these live RTPs.
+The manufacturers’ calculated RTPs may vary from these live RTPs.
 That is logical, because these are only a theoretical value.
-So if a casino would try to cheat you will see very quickly that the live RTP is very different.
+So if a casino tries to cheat, you’ll see that the live RTP is very distinct very quickly.
 So e.g. instead of 96% it’s only 91%.

 What you have to say is that the sample size has to be very large.
 Here a confidence interval of 95% is calculated, which means that there is a 95% probability that the live RTP differs from the theoretical RTP.
 A higher probability is hardly possible because one would need much, much larger samples for this and it can take months or years until one can make a statement.

-That means: The Gambling Commission wants to see about 400.000 spins to be able to say that a deviation of about 2% is not normal.
-Simply put: The live RTP is 93%, the theoretical RTP 95%.
+That means: To be able to say that a deviation of about 2 percent is not normal, the Gambling Commission wants to see about 400.000 spins.
+Simply put: 93% of the live RTP, 95% of the theoretical RTP .
 Over 400,000 spins are required that one can now say that there is a significant difference.
 Only then would the Commission intervene and complain or ask why such a deviation exists.

 You can read more about this topic here.

 The RTP is now treated very transparently.
-In the past, manufacturers made it even more of a secret.
+Manufacturers in the past made it even more of a secret.
 This was mainly because the RTPs were quite low and nobody should know how much money you actually lose with online slots in the long run.
-This has now changed and the RTP is usually found right next to the game.
+This has changed now and usually the RTP is found right next to the game.

-However, an RTP is only a theoretical value.
+An RTP is only a theoretical value, however.
 There are slot machines which are 1:1 comparable.
-These are machines without a jackpot and without a variable payout.
+These are machines without a jackpot and without a payout that is variable.
 There are exceptions to this rule.
 The RTP depends on certain factors.
 The theoretical payout can then be astronomically high, the average RTP is actually lower.